Skip to main content

 Title: A Local Law to amend the administrative code of the city of New York, in relation to reporting of data related to COVID-19

-Sponsors: Julie Menin, Lynn C. Schulman, Public Advocate Jumaane Williams, Shahana K. Hanif, Julie Won, Nantasha M. Williams, Pierina Ana Sanchez, (by request of the Manhattan Borough President)
+Sponsors: Julie Menin, Lynn C. Schulman, Public Advocate Jumaane Williams, Shahana K. Hanif, Julie Won, Nantasha M. Williams, Pierina Ana P. Sanchez, (by request of the Manhattan Borough President)

 Council Member Sponsors: 7